TRossen89/Portfolio/README.md

 [Video Presentation](https://youtu.be/NS8SA8iop-M) (01.51) - [skip intro](https://youtu.be/NS8SA8iop-M&t=13s) (01.38)

 A playful digital board game I built for my cousin’s daughter’s confirmation (*konfirmation*).
 I packaged it as a standalone executable using PyInstaller.
 The app can be run directly by navigating to the generated dist folder and launching the executable — no Python installation or additional setup required.
+This was my second project.
+As with my first project, the code isn’t well-structured and includes excessive spacing and comments, but the functionality is relatively complex for an early-stage project.

 > This project is currently private.
 If you're interested in the code, feel
 > free to reach out and I’ll be happy to grant access.